 All buildings are different.
 They are built at different times with different standards, different contractors, different weather impacts, different people inside.
-All these variables affect energy use.
+All these variables affect energy and water use.

-Finding out where your energy use is going and knowing what you can do about it is a job for a seasoned energy engineer.
-Fortunately, 3fficient has decades of experience performing thousands of energy audits on every building and campus type imaginable, meeting or exceeding standards.
+Finding out where your energy and water use is going and knowing what you can do about it is a job for a seasoned energy and water engineers.
+Fortunately, 3fficient has decades of experience performing thousands of energy and water audits on every building and campus type imaginable, meeting or exceeding standards.
 We offer a menu of choices broken down into three types, as defined by the American Society of Heating and Refrigeration Engineers (ASHRAE).

 ASHRAE Level 1 Audit